Gud-username/Wrath-kitty/README.md

 # Lusty-hearts
-Add the option to ma the heart cards Lusty joker
+Add the option to make the heart cards Lusty joker